sfcd/SFProgressCircle/README.md

 # SFProgressCircle

-A circular gradient progress view implementation with efficient drawing using a series of arcs with linear gradient.
+A circular gradient progress view implementation for iOS with efficient drawing using a series of arcs with linear gradient.

 ## Requirements